AlexCLeduc/django-data-fetcher/README.md

 Now any function can request the entire structure and use its rich API.
 We can isolate the ugly fetching logic and don't need to pass data around (e.g. view -> template -> helpers) to remain efficient.

 This is not a perfect approach, as it couples our consumers (e.g. views, helpers) to this data-structure.
 This makes it difficult to re-use those helpers, or parts of the data-structure.
 However, in a pinch, it may be preferable to setting up fetchers (e.g. article-by-id, comments-by-article-id) for every atomic piece of data.
-A neat compromise might be to split this up into multiple cache functions.
-Note that cached functions can call each other!
+A neat compromise might be to split this up into multiple cache functions, or a class that that executes other cached functions lazily.

 ## Async caveat